Wardrobe Essentials: Why I cleared out my closet

 Read more about that here as I’m not an expert, but I have been doing my research:

-Consumer culture is creating a huge issue when it comes to disposing of what we don’t want anymore, third world countries are suffering, your neighbourhood thrift store is suffering, and your clothing quality is suffering.
-Fast fashion is contributing to a global crisis (as we all know and have known this for EVER) and so many of us ignore it-myself included.
 But as I get older the need to have the latest trend or to do “hauls” is diminishing.
-Rater, the inspiration to create a small wardrobe full of pieces I adore is increasing.
+Instead, the inspiration to build a small collection of wardrobe essentials I truly adore is increasing.
 I have been thrifting lately, and have had a lot of success and the point is the pieces I have found won’t be going anywhere for a LONG time. i.e..
 I bought core items, a black coat (never goes out of style) denim jeans (also never goes out of style) and a blazer (completely classic).

 How Do I Plan on Disposing My Clothes